 Do something every day to work toward your goal.
 “During the nearly 2 years before I launched, I made it a point to keep at it every day, even when I was still working and traveling for my full-time job,” says Burns.
 “Sometimes all that meant was making a phone call for some market research, but it helped me crystallize what I was doing.
 It kept it real.”

 If you’re in decent financial shape with no debt—or at least very little beyond a mortgage—you will likely have several options for funding your start-up.
 A good resource to learn more is BusinessUSA, the federal government’s site for entrepreneurs seeking small business loans.
 You can search by state to see what special programs might be available to you.
 Other sources of funding could include personal savings, friends and family, banks and credit unions, and crowdfunding websites such as Kickstarter.

 You can’t do it alone.
 “I own my dream and now own my business.
 But I also have an accountant, I have lawyers, and I use the services of a payroll company,” says Burns.
 “I need all that support.”

 “Don't give up,” says Burns.
 “I wasn't deterred when my loan was rejected the first time.
-I picked myself up and went back to the mentors at the small business development center and tweaked my proposal, then went back to another bank.
-I had two of three other banks lined up if that one didn’t work.
+I picked myself up and went back to the mentors at the small-business development center and tweaked my proposal, then went back to another bank.
+I had 2 or 3 other banks lined up if that one didn’t work.
 I was determined to get the funding I needed.”